mrtakos/mrtakos.github.io/_posts/2014-03-07-Presenting.md

 Often, I am already in [RStudio](http://www.rstudio.com/) making visualizations so this option has great appeal for me.

 #### RMarkdown ####
 The guys presenting at my local useR Group meetup were using [RMarkdown](http://rmarkdown.rstudio.com/) and [ioslides](https://code.google.com/p/io-2012-slides/).
+I really like writing in markdown as it lets me focus on content over technical presentation.

 #### RPresentations ####
 RStudio has its own built in presentation generator called (surprise!)
 RPresentations.
 This is very handy and will render a preview in Rstudio.